Multiple change-point detection for Poisson point processes: Proposed admissible contrasts

-For both contrasts, the independence property between the disjoint time-intervals of the Poisson process guarantees that the additivity assumption of the segments \ref{hyp:additivity} is true.
-It is then easy to see that the cost function $C$ is concave with respect to $\Delta \tau_k$, and that Assumption \ref{hyp:concavity} is valid.
+The independence property between disjoint time intervals in the Poisson process guarantees that the additivity Assumption \ref{hyp:additivity} is verified.
+It is then easy to see that the cost function $C$ is concave with respect to $\Delta \tau_k$, and that Assumption \ref{hyp:concavity} is valid. {However, the strict version of the concavity Assumption \ref{hyp:concavity} does not hold when $\nu_k = 0$.}

-However, these two contrasts share the same undesirable property: for $K>2$, the optimal segmentation inevitably contains segments of null length.
-The reason is easy to understand: for both, the cost function $C(1,0)= - \infty$.
-For obvious reasons, such solutions are undesirable. \\

-We therefore propose another admissible based-likelihood contrast which does not have the same drawback.
-To do this, we adopt a Bayesian approach and assume that the intensities $lambda_k$ are independent random variables and follow a gamma distribution with parameters $a>0$ and $b>0$, denoted $\Gam(a,b)$.
-The distribution of $\lambdabf$ is thus